babel/website/docs/helper-environment-visitor.md

 ### Replace top level `this`

-Suppose we are migrating vanilla JavaScript to ES Modules.
+Suppose we are migrating from vanilla JavaScript to ES Modules.
 Now that the `this` keyword is equivalent to `undefined` at the top level of an ESModule ([spec](https://tc39.es/ecma262/#sec-module-environment-records-getthisbinding)), we want to replace all top-level `this` to [`globalThis`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/globalThis):

 ```js title=input.js
 // replace this expression to `globalThis.foo = "top"`